briankoser/sfc-listeners-guide/episodes/0228-its-eisenberg-instead-of-heisenberg-and-other-news.md

 {% timeLink podcast_file_url, '50:59' %} Matt read the first Divergent book and didn't like it, but wants to know the ending.
 Ben tells Matt that the Internet has a website called "Wikipedia" and he can find the ending in 15 minutes.

-Ben wants the studio to cast Shaq in {% workTitle "The Shack" %}.
+Ben wants the studio to cast Shaq in {% work "The Shack" %}.

 Matt had a dream that Des wouldn't let him buy a Choose Your Own Adventure book because she knew he wouldn't read it.